oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 Here we will look at using config information in  `META-INF/microprofile-config.properties`

-By convention the `microprofile-config.properties` is the place where you put default values that you want your program to use so you can guarantee that a property has at least one value set (although as we will see later there are other mechanisms to do this.)
+By convention the `microprofile-config.properties` is the place where you put default values that you want your program to use so you can guarantee that a property has at least one value set (although as we will see later there are other mechanisms to do this).
 This is because `META-INF/microprofile-config.properties` is a classpath resource, so it's packaged up in your jar file, and will therefore be delivered along with your code.

 You would use default property values for things that probably need to have a value, and there is a sensible default value that can be chosen, but in some situation would change.
-For example the minimum size of a password might have a default value (say 8 characters), but in some situations your users may want to override it (say requiring a minimum password of 12 characters.)
+For example the minimum size of a password might have a default value (say 8 characters), but in some situations your users may want to override it (say requiring a minimum password of 12 characters).
 There are of course some values that should **not** have a default value, for example a database password should be set for each deployment, the program should error immediately without a deployment specific DB password (rather than some random error part way through processing) and absolutely should not be packaged up where anyone can see it.

 Open the `META-INF/microprofile-config.properties` in Eclipse, this is in the src/main/resources folder.